• Skip to primary navigation

 New and Events

 • May 8, 2025.
 I’m honored to have been selected for an AFOSR Young Investigator Program Award.
 My proposal was titled “Measuring and Enhancing Resilience in Dynamic Hypergraphs.”
+Read more about the research here.

 • May 5, 2025.
 I’m excited to have received a course development grant from the Texas A&M Institute of Data Science (TAMIDS) to develop a new course on “Computational Methods for Network Science.”